 - Step 3: Over time, use that leverage to move towards things that resonate with you and away from things that don’t.

 As you pursue these multiple paths, the most profitable one and/or the one that is the best use of your time will become clear, and will allow you to prune away from the less impactful work so that you can pivot and focus.

 - Step 4: This will, over time, lead to a source of passion for you.

 It’s not sexy, and it takes time, but it is absolutely repeatable.
 It defuses the mysticism of “follow your passion” and opens your eyes to passion for your business, rather than a business in your passion.

 I asked Cal to share just a couple success stories he’s heard from readers since he released the book back in 2012.
 That reminds me, if you haven’t listened to Cal’s conversation with Ryan, make sure you do that after finishing this article.
-You could also listen to a non-bearded conversation Cal had with me.

 * * *